 The Theology Program, leading to the degree of Master of Divinity (M.Div.), is a coherent, comprehensive program for the formation of candidates to the priesthood.
 While studying for the Master of Divinity program, a civil graduate degree, most seminarians avail themselves of the opportunity to earn the Baccalaureate of Sacred Theology (S.T.B.), an ecclesial graduate degree.
 In the past ten years, 65% of those entering the Master of Divinity program at Saint John’s Seminary have graduated.
 While enrolled in these four-year degree programs, seminarians are also able to earn a Master of Arts in Theology.
 For the last ten years, 7% of seminarians in the Master of Divinity program concurrently completed the Master of Arts in Theology degree.

 It is important to note that the graduation rates for degrees in both Pre-Theology and Theology signify the completion of academic as well as human, spiritual, and pastoral formation.
 Moreover, there are unique factors at a Catholic seminary, such as vocational discernment, which may significantly impact graduation rates.

 The M.A.M. and M.T.S.
 Degree Programs

-Of those who graduated in May 2019, 8 out of 11, or 73%, reported that within six months of graduation they were employed in their chosen field.
+Of those who graduated from the M.A.M. and M.T.S. programs in May 2020, 5 out of 6, or 83%, reported that within six months of graduation they were employed in their chosen field.

 Please see Retention and Completion Rates: SJS Student Retention and Completion 5 year study